Writing book reports can be challenging for some students with dyslexia and other disabilities

 Trying out different book report alternatives for students with writing

-difficulties is one way to help your children develop writing skills while utilizing their strengths in different ways.
+difficulties is one way to help your children develop writing skills while utilizing their strengths.

 Display their creations with pride and allow them to come up with their own